 In 2017, vaccinology expert Frédéric Tangy was recognized by the Institut Pasteur for his work on the Measles Platform and was elected as a member of the US National Academy of Inventors.
 As the Institut Pasteur enters its 130th year – it will be celebrating its 130th anniversary on November 14, 2018 – it seemed like a good opportunity to ask the scientist to tell us a little more about his research field.
 Read on for our interview with Frédéric Tangy, who also co-authored a recent book about vaccines.

-The Institut Pasteur, a member institution of the US National Academy of Inventors (NAI) since 2015, was keen to celebrate the curiosity, creativity, innovation and invention that embody its rich heritage.
-So on June 27, 2017, it recognized the achievements of 14 of its inventors who have been selected as members of the NAI.
+The Institut Pasteur, a member institution of the US National Academy of Inventors (NAI) since 2015, was keen to celebrate the curiosity, creativity, innovation and invention that embody its heritage.
+So on June 27, 2017, it honored the achievements of 14 of its inventors who have been selected as members of the NAI.
 The event was perfectly in tune with the pioneering spirit of Louis Pasteur and the ensuing generations of Institut Pasteur scientists.
-The research of these 14 scientists has given rise to several US patents involving licenses, generating a positive impact for the Institut Pasteur and for society as a whole.
+The research of these 14 scientists has given rise to several US patents involving licenses, creating a positive impact for society as a whole and for the Institut Pasteur.

-Vaccines are currently the focus of wide-ranging discussions in France.
+Vaccines are currently the focus of wide-ranging debate in France.
 What is your view on the issue?

 A huge amount of progress was made in the 20th century.
 In this day and age, why does it take us so long to develop a new vaccine?